 3. How Much Money Does a Legal Assistant Make?

 Of course, just like job duties, pay can vary.
 That's good news for ambitious legal assistants.
-In fact, a salary guide from a prominent consulting company notes that legal assistants with more than seven years of experience can earn salaries of between $60,250 and $102,000.2
+In fact, a salary guide from Robert Half Legal notes that legal assistants with more than seven years of experience can earn salaries of between $60,250 and $102,000.

 4. What Is the Job Outlook for Legal Assistants?

-Job opportunities for legal assistants are expected to grow in number by 12 percent from 2018 to 2028.1 That number is higher than the U.S. average of five percent.
+The OOH estimates that job opportunities for legal assistants are expected to grow in number by 12 percent from 2018 to 2028.
+That number is higher than the U.S. average of five percent.
 In contrast, employment of lawyers is expected to grow six percent.
 So, why are legal assistant jobs growing in number at almost twice the rate of lawyers?
 Money is a big factor.

 Law firms want to keep costs down.
 Since legal assistants make less money than lawyers, it makes sense to hire more legal assistants instead of more lawyers.
 As a result, legal assistants' duties are always expanding as they take on more tasks that used to belong to new lawyers.
 This trend creates plenty of interesting work for legal assistants with the right training.